8/7/2024

 Matt Stevenson

 Yeah, I'd say, you know, Brian, it's just our distribution partners relative, you know, to feeling that kind of macro impact of the consumer.
-And really, that's a main focus for us is, as you say, continue to nurture and take those partnerships to the next level.
-I mean, the things we're implementing with our distribution partners in terms of promotional planning, launch planning, and just closer collaboration with things that never existed before.
+And really that's a main focus for us is, as you said, continue to nurture and take those partnerships to the next level.
+I mean, the things we're implementing with our distribution partners in terms of promotional planning, launch planning, and just closer collaboration were things that never existed before.
 So we're really optimistic about our ability to win share in our distributors by really professionalizing our approach and being better partners.

 speaker

 That's helpful.
-I guess, you know, a big debate for investors that we speak to on the stock is if or when sustainable growth will return and I know guidance this year was hardly a layup, but with H2 now expected to climb roughly 5% versus your prior expectation of 6.
-What has changed, I guess, in your view over the last 90 days outside of the macro?
-Presumably a return to growth is now pushed out at least, you know, two quarters, but any thoughts there would be helpful.
+I guess, you know, a big debate for investors that we speak to on the stock is if or when sustainable growth will return and I know guidance this year was hardly a layup, but with h2 now expected to climb roughly 5% versus your prior expectation of six.
+What has changed, I guess, in your view over the last 90 days outside of the macro presumably a return to growth is now pushed out at least, you know, two quarters, but any thoughts there would be helpful.

 speaker